 The subject property has been determined to have cultural heritage value or interest through evaluation based on Ontario Regulation 9/06 and therefore requires conservation through designation under Part IV of the Act.
-This property has a high degree of historic significance with regard to the history of Oakwood as the former local school and community benefit would be gained through its ongoing preservation.
+This property has a high degree of architectural, historical and contextual significance both in Victoria Road and northern Kawartha Lakes more broadly as the former Neal General Store.